LaunchCodeEducation/intro-to-professional-web-dev/docs/_sources/chapters/errors-and-debugging/categories-of-errors.rst.txt

 .. index:: ! code parsing

 Before code can be run, it must first be parsed, or validated and prepared for execution.
-This is known as the **parsing stage**, and you can think of it as the analog of a pre-flight check for a plane or space craft.
+This is known as the **parsing stage**, and you can think of it like the pre-flight check for a plane or space craft.

-A lot of detailed, low-level tasks are carried out during this process, but it is enough for us to understand that during parsing is when the syntax and structure of the code is evaluated.
+A lot of detailed, low-level tasks are carried out during this process, but it is enough for us to understand that parsing verifies the syntax and structure of the code.

 Execution
 ^^^^^^^^^

-Once our code has been parsed, its syntax has been verified as correct and the program is ready to run.
-The **execution stage** is the point at which the actions we have written into our program---printing output to the console, prompting the user for input, making calculations, etc.---are actually carried out.
-You can this of this stage as the analog of a plane taking flight.
+Once our code has been parsed, its syntax has been verified and the program is ready to run.
+The **execution stage** is when the actions written into our program---printing to the console, prompting the user for input, making calculations, etc.---are actually carried out.
+You can think of this stage as the plane taking flight.

 Syntax Errors
 -------------